 - pay their deferred VAT in equal instalments, interest-free

 - choose the number of instalments, from 2 up to a maximum of 11 (this will depend on the date by which they join the scheme)

 The government has published guidance on key actions businesses must take before opting in.

 Self-assessment - submitting your tax return

 The deadline for submitting your online tax return is usually the 31st of January and individuals missing this deadline are charged a £100 penalty.
-Because of COVID-19 though, HMRC has announced that the late filing penalty will be waived provided you file by 28 February.
+Because of COVID-19 though, HMRC announced that the late filing penalty would be waived provided you filed by 28 February.

 Self-assessment - paying the tax you owe